claradepaolis/GOdatasets/README.md

 If a term appears as annotated for a gene, it means that this gene is believed to have this function.
 By processing these annotated terms, we can generate a dataset of genes and their ground truth labels for each term.
 The absence of a term annotation does not necessarily mean a gene _does not have this function_, only that this annotation does not exist (yet) in the GO.

 ### Evidence
 Different types of evidence may be used to determine a term annotation for a gene.
 More information about evidence can be found here: http://geneontology.org/docs/guide-go-evidence-codes/.
-In this repo, we filter only terms with experimental evidence codes, but this can be modified within the file `process_goa.py`.
+In this repo, we filter for terms with experimental, implied, and high-throughput evidence codes ('EXP', 'IPI', 'IDA', 'IMP', 'IGI', 'IEP', 'TAS', 'IC', 'HTP', 'HDA', 'HMP', 'HGI', 'HEP'), but this can be modified within the file `process_goa.py`.

+### Obsolete Annotate Terms
+In some cases, the GO annotations contain terms that have been obsoleted and do not appear in the OBO graph.
+We have manually checked all obsolete terms that appear in the filtered set of annotations against the obsoleted comments in [AmiGO](http://amigo.geneontology.org/amigo/).
+When comments indicate a one-to-one replacement with another term, ie "GO:XXXXXXX replaced by GO:YYYYYYY, we make this substitution in the code and replace the obsolete term with its replacement.
+In many cases, a direct replacement is not available and we remove the obsolete term from the dataset.
+The details for each obsolete term are provided in the file `obsolete_terms.tsv`.
+Only those that include "replaced by" are replaced.
+All others are ignored.

 ### Other available information
 The annotation data contains several fields in the GO Annotation File (GAF) 2.2 format.
 More information on these fields can be found here http://geneontology.org/docs/go-annotation-file-gaf-format-2.2/.